richardstartin/richardstartin.github.io/_posts/2018-01-03-the-much-aligned-garbage-collector.md

 <h3>Analysis with Perfasm</h3>

 It's impossible to know for sure what the cause of this behaviour is without profiling.
-Since I observed this effect on my Windows development laptop, I use xperf via <code language="java">WinPerfAsmProfiler</code>, which is part of JMH.
+Since I observed this effect on my Windows development laptop, I use xperf via `WinPerfAsmProfiler`, which is part of JMH.

 I did some instruction profiling.
 The same code is going to get generated in each case, with a preloop, main loop and post loop, but by looking at the sampled instruction frequency we can see what's taking the most time in the vectorised main loop.
 From now on, superword parallelism is never disabled.
 The full output of this run can be seen at <a href="https://gist.github.com/richardstartin/9b019f61aee901b20d7fbae9ae76c25d" rel="noopener" target="_blank">github</a>.
-Here is the main loop for size=1024, offset=0, which is unrolled, spending most time loading and storing data (<code language="java">vmovdqu</code>) but spending a decent amount of time in the multiplication:
+Here is the main loop for size=1024, offset=0, which is unrolled, spending most time loading and storing data (`vmovdqu`) but spending a decent amount of time in the multiplication:

 <pre>
   0.18%    0x0000020dddc5af90: vmovdqu ymm0,ymmword ptr [r10+r8*8+10h]